AlestackOverglow/doubleclick-fixer/README.md

    - Lower value = softer filtering
    - Higher value = more aggressive click filtering
    - Recommended range: 20-100ms
+3. To add to Windows startup:
+   -  Right-click on the icon → Run at startup or enable in settings as above
 3. Click "Apply" to save the settings

 ### Program management
 - **Opening settings**: double-click on the tray icon